 - The expertise of the team and the laboratory conditions.

 I always undertake a thorough assessment with my patients so that I can explain the success rates, advantages and disadvantages of undertaking IVF specific to them.
-My patients undergo treatment at Monash IVF in Hawthorn, a world leader in live-birth success rates.
+My patients undergo treatment at Newlife IVF in Box Hill, a world leader in live-birth success rates.

 Who can have IVF?